treehouses/treehouses.github.io/README.md

-Welcome to Treehouses
+Welcome to treehouses
 =====================

-What is Treehouses?
+What is treehouses?
 -------------------

-Treehouses is the name of our system allowing us to share our different learning platforms via the Rasperry Pi series of single-board computer devices.
+treehouses is the name of our system allowing us to share our different learning platforms via the Rasperry Pi series of single-board computer devices.

 Currently the Raspberry Pi models supported are: the zero W, the Pi 3, the Pi 3B+ and the Pi 4